Nożyk Synagogue: Restoration

 After the war the demolished building was partially restored and returned to the Warsaw Jewish Commune, but the reconstruction did not start.
-It was completely rebuilt between 1977 and 1983 (officially opened April 18, 1983).
+It was completely rebuilt between 1977 and 1983 (officially opened 18 April 1983).
 It was also then that a new wing was added to the eastern wall, currently housing the seat of the commune, as well as several other Jewish organizations.
 Currently it is in use daily as both a place of worship as well as a place of gathering.

+On 1 May 2024, an unknown perpetrator struck the synagogue with three firebombs that resulted in minimal damage and no casualties.
+Poland's president Andrzej Duda condemned the attack.
+U.S. Ambassador Mark Brzezinski told reporters that "The Nożyk synagogue is a symbol of survival, and we stand in solidarity with Nożyk today and tomorrow.”